Murder Mystery Game AI

 Design and Document Creation Tools

 Canva (canva.com) is your fastest path to professional-looking documents.
 The platform offers police report templates, official letterhead designs, and customizable layouts that look authentic without requiring design experience.
-The free version includes thousands of templates; the paid version ($120/year) unlocks premium templates and unlimited downloads.
+The free version includes thousands of templates; a paid subscription unlocks premium templates and additional features.

 Microsoft Word remains the most accessible option for beginners creating DIY murder mystery cold case PDFs.
 Word includes built-in templates for official documents, and you can create realistic letterheads using standard formatting tools.
 Export your finished document as PDF for professional distribution.
-Word is free through Office.com or available through Office 365 ($7/month).
+Word is available through Office.com or via a Microsoft 365 subscription.

 Google Docs provides a free, cloud-based alternative with a Google account.
 You can collaborate with co-hosts, access files from any device, and export as PDF—though it offers less design flexibility than Canva.
 It's ideal for text-heavy documents like witness statements or investigation notes.